 When you look at your garden and envision sustaining yourself and your family from its bounty, you realize you owe it to the land to give it the best.
-That means nutritionally, water wise, and without added chemicals.
+That means nutritionally and water wise.

 These are all parts of gardening organically, but by no means the entire tool kit.
 Certain practices will enhance your organic way of life.

 - Anything natural (with the exception of meat) can go into your compost pile.
 A compost pile may be the most important item on the organic gardening list.
 There are numerous articles and tips for a perfect compost pile.

 - Use organic seeds for fruits and vegetables to sustain the practice in your landscape.

 If you already have organic gardening down pat, try to go a bit farther and become a sustainable gardener.